How to Best Use Science Shepherd Curriculum in Your Homeschool

 We'll update the grid and course descriptions below as new material is released.

-Our Introductory Science course is recommended for grades 1-5.
+Our Introductory Science course is recommended for grades 1-5 or ages 6-11.
 It is an entirely video-based curriculum, with accompanying student workbook (printed or electronic).
-The workbook is available in two levels; Level A for younger students (ages 6-9), and Level B for older students (ages 8-11).
+The workbook is available in two levels; Level A for younger students (grades 1-3, ages 6-9), and Level B for older students (grades 3-5, ages 8-11).
 Students in both Levels may watch the videos together while completing their own workbook.
 Introductory Science is a broad course, covering many topics including creation week, meteorology, geology, oceanography, plants and animals, physical science, and more.
 Some families may find it helpful for a student to complete Level A one year and Level B later on.
 Introductory Science is presented in a 35-week schedule.

 Physical Science builds upon the basic principles established in our Introductory Science, with a focus on chemistry, physics and astronomy.
 If the student has not taken our Introductory Science course, it is highly recommended that s/he have formal science experience prior to taking this course.
-Physical Science is a video-based curriculum with a Level A Workbook formatted for younger students (ages 8 to 11) or Level B Workbook formatted for older students (ages 9 to 12).
+Physical Science is a video-based curriculum with a Level A Workbook formatted for younger students (grades 3-5, ages 8 to 11) or Level B Workbook formatted for older students (grades 4-6, ages 9 to 12).
 Older students who have not yet formally studied physical science (chemistry and physics, in particular) may benefit from taking Physical Science Level B prior to our Fundamentals classes.
 The course is scheduled over 35 weeks, with 3 video lessons per week.
 Compared to our Introductory Science course, Physical Science expects a slightly higher reading level for the Level A and Level B students and for the Level B students also expects the ability to do basic two-digit-number addition and subtraction.